Silicrex/PokemonBreedingSimulator/README.md

 Overall it's something to consider especially for later games where the pool of dual-egg-group Pokemon to use for your route is larger.
 My impression is that it's not enough to make a big enough difference for this game (especially since from-scratch has so many more switches necessary and that wasn't even factored in yet).

+_(Later later edit)_

+This is kind of a random note, but also, turn off your background music to make the process faster.
+The game pauses for a length of time when playing certain sound effects.
+For example, the sound effect after hatching an egg.
+When these sound effects are disabled by setting Background Music to 0, the pause is skipped.

 ### How big is the difference using optimal strategies, really?

 > **Destiny Knot vs No Destiny Knot**